Priyanshg0211/Virtual-Assistant-Virtuoso/README.md

 accessibility, making Virtuoso an inclusive virtual assistant suitable for a diverse user base.

-4 ommunity Collaboration: By adopting an open-source development model on GitHub, Virtuoso encourages collaboration and welcomes contributions from the developer community, fostering continuous improvement and innovation.
+4. Community Collaboration: By adopting an open-source development model on GitHub, Virtuoso encourages collaboration and welcomes contributions from the developer community, fostering continuous improvement and innovation.